iaashish/stickyNotes/Readme.md

 * The codes you complete should be shared via github (or any similar version or source code management portal).

-* Please share working application in a hosted environment.
+* Please share working application and username/password in a hosted environment.
 Google / Azure etc. have free tiers to support limited project hosting.

 ###### Thank you for taking your precious time out and completing this test.
 You are one step closer to joining our team.
 HAPPY CODING